cdriehuys/dotfiles/README.md

 You need `git` to clone the repository and `stow` to link files to the appropriate places.

+### ZSH

+In order to apply the ZSH config, ZSH and [Oh My ZSH](https://ohmyz.sh/) must be installed.
+It's much easier to do this before running `stow zsh`.

 ## Installation

 Clone the repository to `$HOME/.dotfiles`.
 The directory name may be something